GoogleCloudPlatform/click-to-deploy/k8s/prometheus-operator/README.md

   --namespace ${NAMESPACE}
 ```

-# Uninstall the Application
+# Uninstall the app

-## Using the Google Cloud Platform Console
+## Using the Google Cloud Console

-1. In the GCP Console, open [Kubernetes Applications](https://console.cloud.google.com/kubernetes/application).
+1. In the Cloud Console, open [Kubernetes Applications](https://console.cloud.google.com/kubernetes/application).

-1. From the list of applications, click **Prometheus**.
+1. From the list of apps, click **Prometheus**.

 1. On the Application Details page, click **Delete**.

-## Using the command line
+## Using the command-line

 ### Prepare the environment